bangdingou/datasharing/README.md

-What you should expect from the analyst
+What you should expect from the analyst(s)
 ====================

 When you turn over a properly tidied data set it dramatically decreases the workload on the statistician.
 So hopefully